usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 Title III of the ADA prohibits discrimination against any &quot;individual with a disability.&quot;  People commonly refer to disabilities or disabling conditions in a broad sense.
-For example, poverty or lack of education may impose real limitations on an individual&#39;s opportunities.Likewise, being only five feet in height may prove to be an insurmountable barrier to an individual whose ambition is to play professional basketball.
+For example, poverty or lack of education may impose real limitations on an individual&#39;s opportunities.
+Likewise, being only five feet in height may prove to be an insurmountable barrier to an individual whose ambition is to play professional basketball.
 Although one might loosely characterize these conditions as &quot;disabilities&quot; in relation to the aspirations of the particular individual,